LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE

 Producing electricity

 Building materials selected for the house were predominantly those having a low environmental impact.
-Certified wood and engineered lumber were used in the basic construction of the house, wood alternatives were selected for the flooring, and recycled wood was used as a design element in several locations.
-Regional availability was a factor in the choice of the stone used for flooring and for the terrace.
-Tiles made from 100 percent recycled glass were used for the kitchen backsplash.
+Certified wood and engineered lumber were used in the basic construction of the house, alternatives to wood were selected for the flooring, and recycled wood was used as a design element in several locations.
+Regional availability was a factor in the choice of the stone used for some flooring and for the terrace.
+Tiles made from 100-percent recycled glass were used for the kitchen backsplash.

 Conserving water

 Dual-flush toilets were installed, reducing the owners' water consumption by an estimated 5,000 gallons/year.
 Permeable driveway pavers stop rain water runoff into the storm sewers and replenish the water table.
 Roof gutters direct rainwater into a 1000-gallon underground cistern for use in watering the garden.
-And the landscaping includes low-maintenance native grasses and drought-resistant plants.
+And the low-maintenance landscaping includes grasses and other drought-resistant plants.